d1bevz/kdmid_queue_checker/README.md

 *Python 3.9*

-The script was depeloped and tested in Windows Anaconda environment
+The script was depeloped and tested in Windows Anaconda environment for the consulate in Madrid

 ```
 git clone https://github.com/ZotovaElena/kdmid_queue_checker.git